MaxiBP/TaskManager/README.md

 This is a simple application that allows users to list, add, and delete tasks.
 All tasks are automatically saved to a tasks.json file, ensuring persistence between sessions.

+## Two versions of the same application:
+- *cli-menu* which has a simple interface that runs on  a terminal.
+- *cli-commands* runs purely on commands and has no interface.

 ## Functionalities
 - Add task
 - List all tasks